 How long does a trademark registration take?

 Many variables can prolong the US trademark application process.
-Generally speaking, the fastest path to a registration would be a mark 1) based on actual use or a foreign registration, that 2) does not encounter any Office Actions, and 3) does not receive any oppositions or extensions of time to oppose.
-Such a hassle-free trademark application could mature into a registration within 8 to 12 months from the filing date.
+Generally, the fastest path to a registration would be a mark 1) based on actual use or a foreign registration, 2) that encounters no Office Actions, and 3) does not receive any oppositions or extensions of time to oppose by third parties.
+Based on the current USPTO backlog, a new trademark application could start examination within 8 to 12 months from the filing date.
 To get a sense of how long it takes to register a trademark, let’s look into the factors that matter the most.

 Need to get a trademark registered with minimal delay and rejections?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to see how we can get your trademark registered sooner.
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how we can get your mark registered sooner.

-How long is the US trademark application process?
+How long is the US trademark application review process?

 Clients typically want to know how long it takes to register a trademark.
 The length of the trademark application process depends upon three key factors, each of which is controlled by a different party: